Navigation Technology Satellite: Navigation Technology Satellite-1 (NTS-1)

-The Navigation Technology Satellite-1 (NTS-1) also known as Timation-3 or P73-3, was a U.S. Navy navigational technology satellite launched on July 14, 1974, from Vandenberg Air Force Base, California, using an Atlas F/PTS rocket.
+Navigation Technology Satellite-1 (NTS-1), also known as Timation-3 or P73-3, was a US Navy satellite launched on July 14, 1974, from Vandenberg Air Force Base, California, using an Atlas F/PTS rocket.
 It was a pivotal part of the TIMATION program, a precursor to the modern Global Positioning System (GPS), aimed at testing technologies for precise time-based navigation.